bencam/linux-server-configuration/README.md

 The URL to the hosted webpage is simply the public IP address: ADD.

-## 2. Software installed during configuration
+## 2. Software to install during the configuration
 - Apache2
 - mod_wsgi
 - PostgreSQL